A History of the Azores

 me wading with a No Wake sign at the Forty Steps

-of Newport, during an election season, but my sign
+in Newport, during election season, but my sign

 says Wake Up, where waves spill in from Africa,